altera-fpga/hls-samples/ReferenceDesigns/matmul/README.md

 |:---               |:---
 | `-Xshardware`     | Target FPGA hardware (as opposed to FPGA emulator)
 | `-Xsclock=360MHz` | The FPGA backend attempts to achieve 360 MHz
-| `-Xsseed`         | Specifies the Intel® Quartus® compile seed, to yield slightly higher fmax
+| `-Xsseed`         | Specifies the Quartus® compile seed, to yield slightly higher fmax

 Additionaly, the cmake build system can be configured using the following parameters: